 Yes, if he or she is enrolled in Distance Education or registered for home schooling.

-The Home Education in NSW Information Package is available from the Board’s website and contains a comprehensive description of the steps to be followed when applying for registration for Home Education.
+The Home Schooling in NSW Information Package contains a comprehensive description of the steps to be followed when applying for registration for Home Schooling.

-Read about Distance Education Centres on the DET’s website.
+Read about Distance Education Centres on the Department of Education website.

-- Is it possible to study the School Certificate and HSC online?
+- Is it possible to study for the RoSA and HSC online?

-No. Students need to be enrolled at a school or TAFE to be eligible for the School Certificate and HSC.
-However, distance education may be provided through the Department of Education and Training (DET).
+No. Students need to be enrolled at a school or TAFE to be eligible for the RoSA and HSC.
+However, distance education may be provided through the Department of Education.

 - What is the best thing to do if there is a problem with a teacher or school?